ddasker/mysql-enterprise/security-audit/security-audit.md

     <copy>mysql -uroot -p -h 127.0.0.1 -P 3306</copy>
     ```

     a.
-Using the Administrative Connection, create a Audit Filter for all activity and all users
+Using the Administrative Connection, create a Audit Filter for all activity and all users.
+Privileges required are AUDIT_ADMIN and SUPER
  **![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) mysql>**
     ```
     <copy>SELECT audit_log_filter_set_filter('log_all', '{ "filter": { "log": true } }');</copy>